Cricket Rules And Regulations

 Test cricket is the highest level of the sport and is played most prominently at the international level.
 The first test match played between countries was between Australia and England in 1877.
 Australia is the most successful test cricketing nation, with a 47% winning percentage across its history.

-The other two methods of play were introduced later.
-ODIs in 1971 and Twenty20 in 2003.
+The other two methods of play were introduced later, ODIs in 1971 and Twenty20 in 2003.
 Both were introduced as ways to attract new fans to the sport who didn’t want to watch the game over multiple days.

-For any type of cricket, the field is oval shaped.
-The field is split into three main parts: the pitch, the infield and the outfield.
+For any type of cricket, the field is oval-shaped.
+The field is split into three main parts: the pitch, the infield, and the outfield.

 The pitch is a rectangular section of the ground that is 22 yards in length and 10 ft in width.
 Rolled clay is used in the professional game to allow for natural changes to the pitch due to things like weather throughout a match.
 There are three lines that make up a simple box at either end of the pitch.
 They are:

 The bowling creases are at either end of the pitch and are on the same plane as the stumps.
 The popping creases are four feet in front of the bowling creases and are marked so that a bowler knows where they can’t cross during a delivery.
-It also signifies the area where a batsperson must have part of their bat or body down to avoid being run out or stumped.
+It also signifies the area where a batter must have part of their bat or body down to avoid being run out or stumped.

 The infield and outfield vary more in size depending on the ground and the level of play.
 The infield and the boundary, which signifies the end of the outfield, are marked by rope and contribute to different rules based on the level.